What is Oolong Tea?

 Oolong tea contains an abundance of antioxidants, which can help reduce cell damage and protect the body from cancer and other diseases.
 The most abundant antioxidant compounds in Oolong tea are flavonols and flavanols.

-For those people who are not sensitive to caffeine, Oolong tea can help in digestion.
+For those people who are not sensitive to caffeine, Oolong tea can help indigestion.
 This is because it is capable of creating alkaline effects in the digestive tract.
-These effects are helpful in digestive problems associated with acid reflux and formation of ulcers.
+These effects are helpful in digestive problems associated with acid reflux and the formation of ulcers.

 Due to its mildly antiseptic properties, it can also help in fighting the bad bacteria from the gut.
 It causes a soothing effect on the stomach.